projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 -  void init_iommu_vm0_domain(struct vm \*vm0)

-   Create VM0 domain using the Normal World’s EPT table of VM0 as address translation table.
+   Create VM0 domain using the Normal World's EPT table of VM0 as address translation table.
 Add all PCI devices on the platform to VM0 domain.
 Then enable DMAR translation.